if you're using colab, then install the required modules

 Algorithms#

-An algortihm is the instructions (/ recipe) to solve the problem.
+An algorithm is the instructions (/recipe) to solve a problem.

 Sorting#